 If you want more storage without paying for the cost of an SSD, pair a smaller SSD with a larger HDD.
 Save your operating system and important files on your SSD and your less-important files like photos on your HDD.

 The central processing unit (CPU) handles the processing events that occur inside a program.
 The most important metrics for a CPU are the number of cores and clock speeds.
 You want a processor with the most number of cores with at least 3.0 GHz.

 The graphics processing unit (GPU) handles much of what is displayed on your computer monitor after it is processed by your CPU.
 This is the most important piece of hardware for gaming.
 It handles how smooth your gaming experience will be and the graphics settings.

 The computer’s RAM (Random Access Memory) holds the short-term information can be accessed by your computer at any given time.
-Programs you have open use a certain amount of memory.
+Programs that you have open on your computer use a certain amount of memory.
 Google Chrome uses 2GB and Microsoft Office uses a fraction of that, 50MB.
-Generally, you’ll want at least 8GB of memory, and 16GB is more than enough.
+Generally, you will want at least 8GB of memory, and 16GB is more than enough.

 The PSU (power supply) generally does not have a large impact on computer experience.
 You generally want to have a power supply that has enough wattage to handle your computer components.
 Most laptops PSUs are non-configurable, so I would not worry about this for laptops.
 For a desktop workstation, a PSU above 500 watts should be enough for both gaming and productivity.

 The motherboard physically connects all the pieces together and provides an electrical link between the main parts of your computer above.
 Most laptop motherboards are non-configurable, so I would not worry about this for laptops.
 Motherboards above the $80 range are generally sufficient for any gaming or productivity needs.